Risk of pentobarbital contamination in deceased veterinary patients

 b) Increased risk for scavengers:

-• A higher concentration in the tissue makes the carcass even more dangerous for wild animals, as even small amounts of pentobarbital can cause fatal poisoning.
+• A higher concentration in the tissue makes the carcass even more dangerous for wild animals, as even small amounts of pentobarbital can lead to fatal poisoning.

 c) Unnecessary waste of medication:

-• The use of excessive doses strains resources and leads to higher costs without improving the euthanasia effect.
+• The use of excessive doses puts a strain on resources and leads to higher costs without improving the euthanasia effect.

-• Use the lowest dosage necessary for humane euthanasia.
+• Use the lowest dose necessary for human euthanasia.

 2. Safe disposal methods:

-• Carcasses should preferably be burned (cremated) or composted or biodigested under strict conditions.
+• Carcasses should preferably be incinerated (cremated) or composted or biodigested under strict conditions.

-• Funerals should only take place in designated and regulated places.
+• Burials should only take place in designated and regulated locations.

 • Owners must be informed about the risks and instructed to follow the recommended disposal methods.

-• To ensure the proper use of pentobarbital, veterinarians should receive regular training on dosage and disposal.
+• To ensure the proper handling of pentobarbital, veterinarians should receive regular training on dosage and disposal.

-These measures can minimize the risks to people, animals and the environment.
+These measures can minimize the risks to humans, animals and the environment.

 Pentobarbital risks